natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 In this code, the function `allocate(`) represents the **mechanism**.
 It performs the actual memory allocation by marking a block as used and updating relevant system state.
 The functions `first_fit()` and `best_fit()` are **policies**; they define different *strategies* for selecting which memory block to allocate but do not modify system state themselves.
 <br><br>
 This design demonstrates good separation between policy and mechanism because the decision-making logic (**policy**) is completely decoupled from the execution logic (**mechanism**).
-The `malloc_sim()` function <span class="orange-bold">doesn’t care</span> how the block was chosen—it only invokes the chosen policy to get a block, then delegates allocation to a fixed mechanism.
+The `malloc_sim()` function <span class="orange-bold">doesn’t care</span> how the block was chosen.
+It only invokes the chosen policy to get a block, then delegates allocation to a fixed mechanism.
 This modularity improves clarity and prevents accidental entanglement of concerns.
 <br><br>
-If the developer had hardcoded the best-fit logic directly into `malloc_sim()`, any future attempt to use a different strategy—such as first-fit or worst-fit—would require modifying the core allocator itself.
+If the developer had hardcoded the best-fit logic directly into `malloc_sim()`, any future attempt to use a different strategy (such as first-fit or worst-fit) would require modifying the core allocator itself.
 This tightly couples the decision logic with the core mechanism, reducing flexibility and increasing the risk of introducing bugs during changes.
 It also makes testing and experimentation with different policies much harder.
 <br><br>
 This approach is highly beneficial for experimentation and tuning, especially in real-world OS memory allocation, where the best allocation strategy may vary by workload or system configuration.
 Developers or researchers can easily **swap** or **test** new allocation policies by providing alternative functions, without touching or risking the integrity of the core allocator mechanism.
 This allows for rapid prototyping and cleaner optimization workflows.
 </p></div><br>